John Glover (New Zealand politician): Political career

 Glover joined the Social Democratic Party after the 1913 unity conference and was later elected the national secretary of the Social Democratic Party in 1916.
 He would later play a prominent role in the unity meetings in July 1916 that would merge the Social Democrats with the remnants of the United Labour Party which led to the foundation of the modern New Zealand Labour Party.
 Upon its creation he was elected as the Labour Party's inaugural secretary-treasurer, serving from 1916 to 1919.

-In 1912, Glover had become the manager of the Maoriland Worker, New Zealand's leading labour journal of the time.
-In 1922 he was unsuccessfully prosecuted for blasphemous libel.
-To date, this is New Zealand's only trial for blasphemy ever held.
 Then Labour Party President Tom Paul later recalled of Glover: "...his service was as competent as it was unselfish.
 He just believed in the cause of Labour and worked hard in harmony with his faith.
 The movement has reason to thank the John Glovers of those early days".

 Later, Glover would spend much time serving in local government.
 He served as a Wellington City Councillor twice in 1919–21 and 1926–27.
-Previously Glover had contested Wellington's mayoralty in 1914 for the Social Democratic Party, a more radical labour party than the existing United Labour Party who also stood a candidate resulting in a split vote on the left.
-Later he also served as the chairman of the Wellington Hospital Board.
+Previously Glover had contested Wellington's mayoralty in 1914 for the Social Democratic Party (SDP), a more radical labour party than the existing United Labour Party who also stood a candidate resulting in a split vote on the left.
+Harry Holland was originally selected as the SDP candidate, but was unable to contest the mayoralty as he was engaged in a sedition case so Glover stood in his place.

-Glover died on 2 June 1947.
+At the 1919 local elections he was elected to the Wellington Hospital Board.
+He was defeated at the 1923 election, but was re-elected for a second spell in 1929.
+He remained a member until 1941 when he was defeated.
+In 1936 Glover was elected chairman of the board, beating the incumbent chair Fred Castle by 10 votes to 8.
+Four years later he was ousted in turn by Castle also by 10 votes to 8.
+The reversal was brought about by a controversial mid-term appointment in 1939.
+When Labour board member Sarah Snow died the Wellington City Council appointed William Gaudin to replace her rather than Ruby Muriel Collins who was expected to be awarded the vacated seat owing to being the highest polling unsuccessful candidate at the 1938 election (which Gaudin had not contested).
+Labour councillors opposed this and voted for Collins, arguing it was more fitting to replace a female Labour member with a female Labour candidate.
+The appointment was also crucial as it shifted the balance of power on the board, giving the Citizens' a majority of 10 seats to 8 (having previously been 9 seats each since 1938).

+Death

+Glover had a serious accident when he fell and fractured a hip on March 4 1946 on his way to work.
+He did not fully recover from the accident and was a long term patient.
+He died on 2 June 1947 at Silverstream Hospital.